Sri-Karthick-S/Sri-Karthick-S/README.md

 **Data Engineer | Melbourne, VIC**

-Software engineer transitioning into Data Engineering and AI/ML, with 4+ years of experience across data platform development, backend engineering, and applied machine learning.
+Engineer specialising in data and AI/ML, with 4+ years of experience spanning data platform product development, backend systems, and applied machine learning.
 Master of Data Science from RMIT University (2025).

 ---